Unsupervised multi-modal Styled Content Generation: Experiments

-We found the truncation trick, which was used by Brock \etal~ \cite{brock2019biggan} and Karras \etal~ \cite{karras2019style}, helpful for improving quality.
-Thus, all of the images shown hereinafter, both from our models and from models we compare to, are produced using truncation.
+We found the truncation trick, which was used by Brock \etal~ \shortcite{brock2019biggan} and Karras \etal~ \shortcite{karras2019style}, helpful for improving quality.
+Thus, all of the images shown hereinafter, from both our models and from the models we compare to, are produced using truncation.